Bone Collectors’ Deer Scents Guide

 How to Use Deer Scents: Start Now

 Now that you have some deer scent attractant tactics to try out this year, it’s time to make a plan.
-Stock up on any essentials you’ll need (deer scents, scent bottles, scent drags, etc.) from your local sporting goods store or here.
+Stock up on any essentials you’ll need (deer scents, scent bottles, scent drags, etc.) here.
 Be sure to load them into an easily accessible pocket of your hunting backpack so that you don’t have to dig to the bottom when you’re in the woods.
 It helps to keep everything in a re-sealable plastic bag just in case anything spills (you don’t want your hunting gear all smelling like deer).
 Make sure to bring some latex gloves with so that you don’t contaminate the scent wicks with your hands.
 Once everything is packed and ready to go, you just need to wait for the right moment.
 The first time you watch a buck following your scent trail right to your stand, as if on a string, you’ll be hooked.